fansalon/TEspeX/README.md

 This should download locally TEspeX.

-Copy the downoloaded folder in the directory in which you wish to install TEspeX, move to that directory and type:
+Copy the downoloaded folder in the directory you wish TEspeX to be installed, move to that directory and type:
 ```
 cd TEspeX/
 tespex=$PWD
 ```
-A file called 'picard.jar' should be contained in the 'bin/picard' directory.\
+A file called 'picard.jar' is contained in the 'bin/picard' directory.\
 To check whether java is properly installed on your machine and picard is working, type:
 ```
 java -jar $tespex/bin/picard/picard.jar
 ```
-If the picard help is printed everything is fine, if an error rises it may be that java is not installed on your machine.
+If the picard help is printed everything is fine.
+If an error rises java is not (properly) installed on your machine.
 Install Java and retry.

-Now all the dependencies (STAR2.6.0c, samtools-1.3.1, pandas 0.23.0 and pysam 0.15.1) should be installed in the bin/ directory within the TEspeX/ directory.\
+All the dependencies (STAR2.6.0c, samtools-1.3.1, pandas 0.23.0 and pysam 0.15.1) have now to be installed in the bin/ directory within the TEspeX/ directory.\
 Please install STAR, samtools, pandas and pysam even if they are already installed on your machine.
 TEspeX has been tested on these specific versions and the use of different versions of these softwares may generate different and unpredictable results.

 install STAR2.6.0c:
 ```